University of California, Los Angeles (UCLA) and Charles R. Drew University for Science and Medicine (CDU)

 Grant Information

-Building on the institutional infrastructure of UCLA (the nation’s top-ranked public university) and CDU (a leading Historically Black Health Science Institute and Hispanic Serving Institution), as well as the local infrastructure of Los Angeles County (one of the most diverse counties in the country), the Center brings together scholars from neuroscience, social science, and the humanities to work with clinician-scholars and community partners.
-The goal is to develop new approaches and pedagogies that improve the societal consequences of neuroscientific knowledge, transforming how neuroscience is conducted so it serves all sectors of society.
+Through the Dana Center Initiative, this grant supports a Dana Center for Neuroscience & Society in partnership between the University of California, Los Angeles (UCLA) and Charles R. Drew University of Medicine and Science (CDU).
+The Center builds on the institutional infrastructure of UCLA (a top-ranked public university) and CDU (a leading Historically Black Health Science Institute and Hispanic Serving Institution), as well as the local infrastructure of Los Angeles County (one of the most diverse counties in the country).
+It brings together scholars from neuroscience, social science, education, policy, and the humanities to work with local clinician-scholars, community partners, and organizations in South Los Angeles.
+Together they are developing and implementing a practice of community-partnered neuroscience to influence education, research, and systems change by centering the knowledge of local communities in neuroscience research.
+Through this work, the Center aims to develop new approaches and pedagogies that improve the societal impacts of neuroscientific knowledge, transforming how brain research connects to real-world needs, values, and experiences.

 The Center’s work aligns with the Dana Frontiers objectives to pilot innovative multidirectional engagement opportunities to embed community perspectives in research, policy, and decision-making and to support and empower neuroscience and society practitioners who champion inclusive, effective models of multidirectional engagement with diverse publics so that more communities can use neuroscience to address their priorities.